znegva/znegva.github.io/_posts/2018-02-18-encrypted-backups.md

 The most important thing to consider is using tabs inside of `rsnapshot.conf` and end with a slash when backing up a directory!

-As you can see my rsnapshot-directory is `/Users/martin/rsnapshot/`, the `rsnapshot.conf` shown above is saved in this directory.
+As you can see my rsnapshot directory is `/Users/martin/rsnapshot/`, the `rsnapshot.conf` shown above is saved in this directory.

 __some of the excludes explained:__